We want your views

 If you live or work near Birmingham Mainline or Tame Valley Canal, you'll now be able to enjoy a green, traffic-free route to school, work or the shops.
 Canal towpath improvements have been made possible thanks to funding from the Local Growth Fund ‘Managing Short Trips Programme’ from the regions Growth Deal, which is delivered by Canals and Rivers Trust and overseen by the Black Country Local Enterprise Partnership.
 It is now possible to cycle traffic free from Wolverhampton to Birmingham via Tipton, Oldbury and Smethwick on Birmingham Newline Canal and from Tamebridge to Birmingham via Hamstead on the Tame Valley Canal.

-Cycle routes have previously been developed in line with the Sandwell cycling strategy.
-We now have developing a Cycling and Walking Infrastructure Plan (LCWIP) and you can comment on this document in late spring 2019.
+Cycle routes have previously been developed in line with the Sandwell cycling strategy, which has been replaced by Sandwell Cycling and Walking Infrastructure Plan (SCWIP) in January 2020

 To find the quietest, quickest or most recreational route to your destination plan your cycle route using a journey planner.